jaruserickson/projects/README.md

 # projects
-website was feeling empty so i made a projects section.
+website was feeling empty so i made a projects section

-this thing is totally json powered!
+and this thing is totally json powered!

-plug any json (of the format specified) into the `projects.json` file to generate a projects page.
+plug any json (of the format specified) into the `src/projects.json` file to generate a projects page.

 ## deploying